Goldenberg scandal

-The Goldenberg scandal was a political scandal where the Kenyan government was found to have subsidised exports of gold far beyond standard arrangements during the 1990s, by paying the company Goldenberg International 35% more (in Kenyan shillings) than their foreign currency earnings.
+The Goldenberg scandal was a political scandal where the Kenyan government was found to have subsidised exports of gold far beyond standard arrangements during the 1990s, by paying the company Goldenberg International 35% more (in Kenyan shillings) than their annual foreign currency earnings.
 Although it notionally appears that the scheme was intended to earn hard currency for the country, it is estimated to have cost Kenya the equivalent of more than 10% of the country's annual gross domestic product, and it is possible that no or minimal amounts of gold were actually exported.
 The scandal appears to have involved political corruption at the highest levels of the government of Daniel Arap Moi.
 Officials in the former government of Mwai Kibaki have also been implicated.

 Background

-Similar to most countries, Kenya encourages international trade by granting tax-free status to commercial enterprises involved in the export of goods and sometimes subsidises these exports.
-The Goldenberg scandal was based on the fact that exporters who deposited US$ earnings with the Kenya central bank received in exchange the equivalent in Kenyan shillings plus 20 percent.

-However, gold mining represented a tiny portion of Kenya's GDP, with only one operational gold mine (at Kakamega).
-Goldenberg International therefore developed a scheme of smuggling gold into Kenya from Congo, so that they could legally export it at the higher export price offered by the Kenyan government.
+At the end of 1991, the Kenyan government faced pressure to implement major reforms.
+As a condition for the restoration of US$ 350 million of loans, Kenya's donors demanded the implementation of reforms including, liberalisation of the marketing of agricultural products, budget cuts, privatisation of state owned enterprises, and exchange rate liberalisation.

+Nairobi's black market had seen a growing volume of gold and other precious jewels smuggled from countries like Angola, Rwanda, and Congo.
+This illicit trade drew attention from the Central Bank and various businessmen including Kamlesh Pattni.

 Details

-The chief architect behind the scheme was a relative of the Kenyan businessman Kamlesh Pattni.
-However, it was Pattni who established Goldenberg International to implement the scheme.
-Almost all the politicians in the Moi government and a considerable percentage of the Kibaki government have been accused.
-The judicial system also appears to have been deeply involved, with twenty-three of Kenya's senior judges resigning after evidence indicated their involvement.
+The scheme began in 1990, almost immediately after the Kenya government, following directions from the IMF, introduced measures to reform the economy and increase international trade and investment, and seems to have stopped in 1993 when it was exposed by a whistleblower, David Munyakei.

+Goldenberg International Limited was granted a monopoly in November 1990 on the condition that the business would guarantee minimum annual earnings of US $50 million to the Central Bank.
+The Export Compensation Act set the compensation for non traditional exports at 20%.
+George Saitoti Kenya's finance minister authorised another 15% ex gratia payment to Goldenberg International to the objections of Treasury advisers.